JCarlosRS97/Serpiente/README.md

 # Serpiente
-A university proyecto in order to understand advanced concurrency.
+A university proyect in order to understand advanced concurrency.